dcrnofficial/doc/POS/POS.md

 ## Ticket Lifecycle
 Purchasing a ticket is quite simple (see below), but what happens to it after you buy it?
 A ticket on mainnet (testnet uses different parameters) will go through a few stages in its lifetime:

-1. You buy a ticket using a Decrediton or dcrnwallet wallet.
+1. You buy a ticket using a MyDCRN or dcrnwallet wallet.
 The total cost of each single ticket transaction should be Ticket Price + Ticket Fee(ticketfee).

 2. Your ticket enters the mempool.
 This is where your ticket waits to be mined by PoW miners.
 Only 20 fresh tickets are mined into each block.